 Let me wrap up.

-Over the past seven years, there have been big changes in the demand for and supply of safe assets.
-These changes seem likely to be persistent, and they mean that the FOMC may need to keep real interest rates unusually low for years if it is to achieve its objectives of maximum employment and price stability.
-I see this conclusion as broadly consistent with the last sentence of the FOMC’s April statement.
+Over the past six years, there have been big changes in the demand and supply of safe assets.
+These changes seem likely to be persistent ones, and they mean that the FOMC may keep real interest rates unusually low for years to achieve its objectives of maximum employment and price stability.

 It follows that, to attain maximum employment and price stability over the same long period of time, Americans will likely face the consequences of low real interest rates.
 I’ve emphasized consequences related to financial market instability, like inflated asset prices, volatile asset returns and heightened merger activity.
 Even in the presence of effective supervision and regulation, these phenomena could pose residual macroeconomic risks.
 The FOMC’s decision about whether to respond to those residual risks using the rather blunt tool of monetary policy will necessarily depend on a delicate probabilistic cost-benefit calculation.